Introduction to DevSecOps with GitLab CI/CD

 Question 10.

-A.: Adopting DevSecOps is essential for organizations because it ensures that security is integrated into every stage of the software development lifecycle.
+A.: Adopting DevSecOps is essential for organizations because it ensures security is integrated into every stage of the software development lifecycle.
 With the increasing frequency and sophistication of security threats, organizations cannot afford to treat security as an afterthought.
 DevSecOps reduces security risks, enhances collaboration, and helps organizations deliver high-quality software that aligns with modern business needs and regulatory requirements.

 These frequently asked questions provide insights into achieving DevSecOps with GitLab CI/CD, emphasizing the importance of security, collaboration, and automation in software development.
 GitLab’s integrated features play a significant role in enabling DevSecOps practices and streamlining the development workflow.